zxc308/P4-tutorials/exercises/basic_tunnel/README.md

 rule.

 For this exercise, we have already added the necessary static control plane entries.
-As part of bringing up the Mininet instance, the `make run` command will install packet-processing rules in the tables of each switch.
+As part of bringing up the Mininet instance, the `make` command will install packet-processing rules in the tables of each switch.
 These are defined in the `sX-runtime.json` files, where `X` corresponds to the switch number.

-Since the control plane tries to access the `myTunnel_exact` table, and that table does not yet exist, the `make run` command will not work with the starter code.
+Since the control plane tries to access the `myTunnel_exact` table, and that table does not yet exist, the `make` command will not work with the starter code.

 **Important:** We use P4Runtime to install the control plane rules.
-The content of files `sX-runtime.json` refer to specific names of tables, keys, and actions, as defined in the P4Info file produced by the compiler (look for the file `build/basic.p4info` after executing `make run`).
+The content of files `sX-runtime.json` refer to specific names of tables, keys, and actions, as defined in the P4Info file produced by the compiler (look for the file `build/basic.p4info` after executing `make`).
 Any changes in the P4 program that add or rename tables, keys, or actions will need to be reflected in these `sX-runtime.json` files.